 If you've ever watched Bitcoin swing 5% in minutes right after a news headline about the Federal Reserve, you've witnessed the power of Fed meetings firsthand.
-Understanding what happens inside these closed-door gatherings isn't just for economists - it's essential knowledge for any crypto investor who wants to anticipate market moves rather than react to them.
+With the next FOMC meeting just days away on January 27-28, 2026, and markets pricing a 90% probability that rates will stay unchanged, understanding what happens inside these closed-door gatherings is essential for any crypto investor who wants to anticipate market moves rather than react to them.

 A Fed meeting (FOMC meeting) is when the Federal Reserve's top decision-makers gather 8 times per year to set U.S. interest rates and monetary policy.
-The current federal funds rate is 3.50%-3.75% (as of December 2025).
-Rate cuts typically boost crypto prices by increasing market liquidity, while rate hikes tend to suppress them.
-The next Fed meeting is January 27-28, 2026.
+The current federal funds rate is 3.50%-3.75% (since December 2025).
+Bitcoin is currently trading around $92,000, and markets expect the Fed to pause rate cuts at the January 2026 meeting.

 What is the Federal Reserve?

-The Federal Reserve (often called "the Fed") is the central bank of the United States, established in 1913.
+The Federal Reserve AKA "the Fed" is the central bank of the United States, established in 1913.
 Think of it as the guardian of the U.S. dollar and the architect of American monetary policy.
 Unlike Bitcoin, which operates on a decentralized network with no central authority, the Fed is a centralized institution that controls the money supply and sets benchmark interest rates.

-The Fed has three primary mandates: maximize employment, stabilize prices (control inflation), and moderate long-term interest rates.
+The Fed has a dual mandate given by Congress: maximize employment and maintain price stability (control inflation).
+The target inflation rate is 2% per year.
 These goals directly impact everything from your mortgage rate to how risky investors feel about putting money into volatile assets like cryptocurrency.

 What is an FOMC Meeting?